Arghya015/Radar-Detection/README.md

-# Radar-Detection
-Arduino Uno-based radar system that uses an ultrasonic sensor and servo motor to detect objects, measure distances, and visualize data in real-time.
-Radar Detection System – Arduino Uno Based
+# Radar Detection System – Arduino Uno Based

-This repository contains the code and documentation for an Arduino Uno-powered radar detection project designed to detect objects within a defined range using ultrasonic sensing and display the results visually.
+This repository contains the code and documentation for an *Arduino Uno-powered radar detection project* designed to detect objects within a defined range using ultrasonic sensing and display the results visually.
 It is an effective introductory project for exploring distance measurement, servo control, and real-time data visualization.

-:>Key Features
+## Key Features

-Object Detection:
+- *Object Detection:*
   Uses an ultrasonic sensor to detect objects and measure their distance accurately.

-Rotational Scanning:
+- *Rotational Scanning:*
   A servo motor rotates the sensor to cover a wide detection area, simulating radar functionality.

-Real-Time Visualization:
+- *Real-Time Visualization:*
   Data can be displayed on a serial monitor or visualized using Processing (or similar software) to create a radar-like interface.

-Customizable Parameters:
+- *Customizable Parameters:*
   Adjustable detection angles, distance thresholds, and scanning speeds.

-:>Hardware Requirements
+## Hardware Requirements

-Arduino Uno board
+- Arduino Uno board

-Ultrasonic sensor (HC-SR04)
+- Ultrasonic sensor (HC-SR04)

-Servo motor (SG90 or MG90S)
+- Servo motor (SG90 or MG90S)

-Breadboard, jumper wires, and power supply
+- Breadboard, jumper wires, and power supply

-Optional: Computer running Processing IDE for GUI
+- (Optional) Computer running Processing IDE for GUI

-:>Applications
+## Applications

-Basic robotics navigation systems
+- Basic robotics navigation systems

-Proximity detection and obstacle avoidance
+- Proximity detection and obstacle avoidance

-Educational demonstrations of radar principles
+- Educational demonstrations of radar principles

-:>Repository Contents
+## Repository Contents

-Complete Arduino code for sensor control and data handling
+- Complete Arduino code for sensor control and data handling

-Optional Processing code for radar-style visualization
+- Optional Processing code for radar-style visualization

-Circuit diagrams for assembly
+- Circuit diagrams for assembly

-Setup instructions for quick deployment and testing
+- Setup instructions for quick deployment and testing